ashcode028/Music-Genre-Classification/README.md

 |sigmoid    |0.941428542137146    |0.4970000088214874  |
 |tanh       |0.9997143149375916   |0.49266666173934937 |
 |softplus   |0.9991428852081299   | 0.5583333373069763 |

-from the following graph, we choose softplus to be the best activation function, considering softmax to be fixed for output Upon looking the graph, we can conclude a very high variance in testing and training accuracy and so we know that our model is overfitting.
+From the following graph, we choose softplus to be the best activation function, considering softmax to be fixed for output <br>
+Upon looking the graph, we can conclude a very high variance in testing and training accuracy and so we know that our model is overfitting.
 In fact the testing loss starts to increase which indicates a high cross entropy loss.
 This will be dealt later.
 For now we see that softplus, relu and sigmoid, all 3 have performed similar on training and testing set thus we will go with softplus since it provides a little less variance than others.

 #### Hyperparameter tuning has been done manually by manipulating the following metrics: